 The story of the life of Gideon begins with God allowing the Israelites to be dominated, for seven years, by the Midianites.
 This was done as punishment for the people's sins (Judges 6:1).
 The Midianites were a wandering band of nomads who, with help from the Amalekites and others, would make regular incursions into Israel (verses 3 to 5).

 The people were so oppressed that they hid in fortified areas, caves and mountainous dens in order to protect themselves and some of their belongings (Judges 6:2).
 The need for a man like Gideon grew when their sufferings were so great that they "cried to the Lord" (verse 6, HBFV throughout).

-Their cry is heard and the Eternal sends a prophet to inform them why they were being oppressed (verses 8 - 10).
+Their cry is heard and the Eternal sends a prophet to inform them why they were being oppressed (Judges 6:8 - 10).
 He then sends an angel of the Lord to a man named Gideon who, at the time of the visit, was threshing wheat near a winepress in order to avoid detection (verse 11).

 After blowing a trumpet to sound the alarm of war, Gideon sends messengers to several tribes in order to summon an army.
-Still lacking faith, however, he asks for and receives two miracles involving a fleece (verses 36 to 40).
+Still lacking faith, however, he asks for and receives two miracles involving a fleece (Judges 8:36 - 40).

 The Ephraimites not only guard some passages but also kill two Midianite princes (Judges 7:22 - 25).
-Gideon's 300-man army also pursues the enemy.
-Ultimately, many of the remaining 15,000 enemy troops are killed and two Midianite kings are put to death (Judges 8:10 - 21).
+The 300-man army of Gideon also pursues the enemy.
+Ultimately, many of the remaining 15,000 enemy troops lose their life and two Midianite kings are put to death (Judges 8:10 - 21).

-As a reward, however, Gideon asks for and receives the gold earrings worn by the slain enemy.
+As a reward, however, he asks for and receives the gold earrings worn by the slain enemy.
 He later melts some of the jewelry into an ephod which, sadly, the people soon use for idolatrous purposes (Judges 8:24 - 27).